 - Provide resources for students with the means to access machinery and materials as needed.

-- Offer more classes, seminars, and workshops to students.
-Get those learning opportunities advertised campus wide by means of buzz bags, flyers, professors, and departmental communications.
+- Offer classes, seminars, and workshops to students.
+Get these learning opportunities advertised campus wide by means of buzz bags, flyers, professors, and departmental communications.

 - Expand by way of proposals that achieve success in obtaining equipment needed for the studios, such as, the WaterJet and 3D Printers as well as more space needed to accommodate the demanding need from students.